In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 (WordPress text widget)

-Drag the Text widget to your Active Widgets section and release it at the top of the Widget Area …
+Drag your Text widget to the Active Widgets section and release it at the very top of the Widget Area …

 (Drag-and-drop your Text widget)